stats-ICCAT/iccat.pub.data/README.md

 ### T1 + T2 SCRS catalogue

-> To run these examples we assume that the `SCRS_FR` and `SCRS_CA` objects contain fishery ranks and base catalogue data as retrieved using the `iccat.dev.data::catalogue.fn_getT1NC_fisheryRanks` and `iccat.dev.data::catalogue.fn_genT1NC_CatalSCRS` functions, respectively.
+> To run these examples we assume that the `FR` and `CA` objects contain fishery ranks and base catalogue data as retrieved using the `iccat.dev.data::catalogue.fn_getT1NC_fisheryRanks` and `iccat.dev.data::catalogue.fn_genT1NC_CatalSCRS` functions, respectively.

 #### Producing the T1 + T2 SCRS catalogue for all species from 1950 onwards
 ```